 CRM stands for Customer Relationship Manager.
 It is software that helps business organise their contacts, customers, leads and communication channels, so they are easy to manage.
-But more than that it provides automation that helps you and your business do more, easier and more effectively.
+But more than that, it provides automation that allows you and your business to do more, easier and more effectively.

 For business is a move like using a word processor over a typewriter.

 One of the most important aspects of moving to a CRM solution is understanding what you need your CRM to do.
 And what you don't need.

 Be specific with your aims; keeping track of contacts, never missing a message, and using automation to maintain better communication with your contacts and leads are standard requirements.